Dre Campbell Farm

 Neem oil is an organic insecticide that repels and kills many insects, including ants.

 It works against fire ants, red ants, leafcutter ants, and black ants.
-It is also safe in your vegetable garden and other outdoor areas.
+It is commonly used in vegetable gardens and outdoor areas when applied as directed.

 Mix 5 ml of pure neem oil with 1 liter of water and 2 ml of liquid soap to make a DIY ant-repellent spray.
 The soap helps emulsify the oil, allowing it to mix with the water.